UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - Bishop ring: generate points equal to 20% of the current balance

 Rulebender:
-- ^Gift-box: after 3 activations, transform into a rare item
+- Gift-box: after 3 activations, transform into a rare item
-- ^Dollar-box: transform into a rare item that costs $1 to use
+- Dollar-box: transform into a rare item that costs $1 to use
-- ^Pandoras-box: spawn a rare item in an ABOVE shape that has only 1 use
+- Pandoras-box: spawn a rare item in an ABOVE shape that has only 1 use
-- ^Boomerang: +1 points.
-Uses all activations at once.
-- ^Glass-potion: +1 points.
+- Boomerang: +1 points.
 Uses all activations at once.
 - Red shield: triggers pulse for all target items
 - Green shield: triggers reroll for all target items